vidjil/vidjil/doc/vidjil-algo.md

 ## Main output files

-The main output of Vidjil-algo (with the default `-c clones` command) are two following files:
+The main output of Vidjil-algo (with the default `-c clones` command) are the three following files:

-  - The `.vidjil` file is *the file for the Vidjil web application*.
+  - The `.vidjil` file is the *main output file*, containing the most information.
-    The file is in a `.json` format (detailed in [vidjil-format](vidjil-format)) describing the windows and their count, the consensus sequences (`--max-consensus`), the detailed V(D)J and CDR3 designation (`--max-designations`, see warning below), and possibly the results of the further clustering.
+    The file is in a `.json` format, its specification is detailed in [vidjil-format](vidjil-format.md).
+    It describes the clones, with the windows and their count, the consensus sequences (`--max-consensus`), the detailed V(D)J and CDR3 designation (`--max-designations`, see warning below), and possibly the results of the further clustering.

     The web application takes this `.vidjil` file ([possibly merged with `fuse.py`](#following-clones-in-several-samples)) for the *visualization and analysis* of clones and their tracking along different samples (for example time points in a MRD setup or in a immunological study).
-    Please see the [user manual](user.md) for more information on the web application.
+    Please see the [web application user manual](http://www.vidjil.org/user) for more information.

+  - The `.tsv` file is the AIRR output, for compatibility with other software using the same format.
+See [below](#airr-tsv-output) for details.

   - The `.vdj.fa` file is *a FASTA file for further processing by other bioinformatics tools*.
+    Even if it is advised to rather use the full information in the `.vijdil` file, the `.vdj.fa` is a convenient way to have sequences of clones for further processing.
-    The sequences are at least the windows (and their count in the headers) or the consensus sequences (`--max-consensus`) when they have been computed.
+    These sequences are at least the windows (and their count in the headers) or the consensus sequences (`--max-consensus`) when they have been computed.
-    The headers include the count of each window, and further includes the detailed V(D)J and CDR3 designation (`--max-designations`, see warning below), given in a '.vdj' format, see below.
+    The [headers](#the-vdj-fa-format) are described below.
-    The further clustering is not output in this file.
+    Some other informations such as the further clustering are not output in this file.

     The `.vdj.fa` output enables to use Vidjil-algo as a *filtering tool*, shrinking a large read set into a manageable number of (pre-)clones that will be deeply analyzed and possibly further clustered by other software.

-By default, the two output files are named `out/basename.vidjil` in `out/basename.vdj.fa`, where:
+By default, the three output files are named `out/basename.vidjil`, `out/basename.tsv`, and `out/basename.vdj.fa`, where:

   - `out` is the directory where all the outputs are stored (can be changed with the `--dir` option).
   - `basename` is the basename of the input `.fasta/.fastq` file (can be overriden with the `--base` option)

+Vidjil-algo also outputs the first 50 clones on the standard output.
+More data can be printed on the standard output with the `-v` option.

 ## Auxiliary output files